 - ORGANIC DANDELION ROOT (TARAXACUM OFFICINALE) - 4oz Resealable Bag - Product is Cut & Sifted

-- IMPORTED FROM BULGARIA - This bag contains certified organic, 100% premium cut and sifted dandelion root from Bulgaria.
+- IMPORTED 100% RAW FROM Bulgaria - This bag contains certified organic, 100% raw cut and sifted dandelion root from Bulgaria.

 - HEALTHY & DELICIOUS - Custom roast to perfection and steep a hot tea or use as a coffee substitute.